abrow425/gotIssues/README.md

 If you want to speed up the process of output.html; add the provided userscript (*CompleteUserscript*) to your browser using your extension of choice, be it Tampermonkey, Greasemonkey, or whatever else.

+**ANOTHER, MORE IMPORTANT DISCLAIMER**: This userscript needs to match on local files in order to work.
+This requires changing your browser settings to allow this functionality.
+The setting defaults to off because there is the potential for a malicious userscript to open any of your local files (if this setting is on) and send them off to a malicious party.
+I'm explaining this because I'm not doing it; you can read the entire source of the provided *CompleteUserscript* to verify - but if you turn this setting on, you are creating and accepting that risk. *BEWARE!*

 ### License
 The [original](https://github.com/jmikk/gotIssues) *gotIssues* script package by 9003 is licensed under the MIT License.<br>
 The modified script package (known as *answerer*) by SherpDaWerp is licensed under the Apache License 2.0.